tamunoWoks/kNN_regression_sales_prediction_analysis/README.md

     - The script provides insights into how increasing or decreasing k influences the accuracy of predictions.
     - A visual comparison of the predicted values with actual sales data is generated, helping to identify the optimal k.

-### 2. Script 2: Find Nearest Neighbor Function
+### 2. Script 2: Find the best value of k
 - Objective: This [script](https://github.com/tamunoWoks/kNN_regression_sales_prediction_analysis/blob/main/find_best_k_in_kNN_regression.ipynb) implements a function to find the nearest neighbor for each given value of TV advertising budget and predicts sales accordingly.

 - Key Components:

-    - Defining a find_nearest function to locate the nearest neighbor in the training set.
-    - Using this function to predict sales based on the nearest TV advertising budget.
-    - Visualizing the results with a scatter plot of the original and predicted sales data.
+    - Import necessary libraries.
+    - Reading the data from Advertising.csv.
+    - Splitting the data into training and testing sets.
+    - Choosing k range from 1 to 70
+    - Plotting the regression results, showing how k affects model performance
+    - Plot a graph which depicts the relation between the k values and MSE
+    - Find the lowest MSE among all the kNN models, find the k value associated with the lowest MSE.
+    - compute the R2 score

 - Results:

     - The nearest neighbor approach provides a basic understanding of the relationship between TV budgets and sales.
-    - A comparison between actual and predicted values is plotted, highlighting how closely the predictions align with the data.
+    - The best k value is  9 with a MSE of  13.046766975308643
+    - The R2 score for your model is 0.5492457002030715

 ## 3. Script 3: Simple Scatter Plot of TV vs Sales
 - Objective: This [script](https://github.com/tamunoWoks/kNN_regression_sales_prediction_analysis/blob/main/tv_vs_sales_scatter_plot.ipynb) focuses on visualizing the relationship between TV advertising budgets and sales using a simple scatter plot.